Neron-Severi group preserving lifting of K3 surfaces and applications: Introduction

+For a K3 surface of finite height, we do not have a proper replacement of the Torelli theorem.
+However over a field of odd characteristic, any K3 surface of finite height has a smooth lifting over the ring of Witt vectors of the base field to which all the line bundles can extend.\\

+\textbf{Theorem.}(\cite{NO}, p.505, \cite{LM}, Corollary 4.2) Let $k$ be an algebraically closed field of odd characteristic and $W$ be the ring of Witt vectors of $k$.
+Assume $X$ is a K3 surface of finite height defined over $k$.
+Then there exists a smooth lifting of $X$ over $W$, $\mathbb{X}/W$ such that the reduction map $\Pic (\mathbb{X}) \to NS(X)$ is surjective. \\

+For such a lifting, the reduction map from the N\'{e}ron-Severi group of the generic fiber to the N\'{e}ron-Severi group of the special fiber, $X$ is an isomorphism.
+We say a lifting of $X$ satisfying this condition is a N\'{e}ron-Severi group preserving lifting of $X$.
+For a K3 surface of finite height, using a N\'{e}ron-Severi group preserving lifting, we may import some results on complex K3 surfaces expressed in terms of N\'{e}ron-Severi groups.\\

-In this paper, by this means, we prove that a criterion to be an Enriques K3 surface or a Kummer surface for a complex K3 surface or a supersingular K3 surface also holds for a K3 surface of finite height.
+In this paper, we use a N\'{e}ron-Severi group preserving lifting to prove the lattice criteria to be an Enriques K3 surface and to be a Kummer surface still hold for a K3 surface of finite height in odd characteristic.
+Also we prove a Kummer surface of finite height is an Enriques K3 surface.
+Therefore all these results hold for all the K3 surfaces over any filed of characteristic $p \neq 2$.

-\textbf{Theorem 3.5.} Assume $k$ is an algebraically closed field of characteristic $p \neq 2$.
-If there exists a primitive embedding $\Gamma(2) \hookrightarrow NS(X)$ such that the orthogonal complement does not have a vector of self intersection -2, then $X$ has an Enriques involution.\\
+\textbf{Theorem 2.5.} Assume $k$ is an algebraically closed field of characteristic $p > 2$.
+A K3 surface $X$ over $k$ is an Enriques K3 surface if and only if there exists a primitive embedding $\Gamma(2) \hookrightarrow NS(X)$ such that the orthogonal complement of the embedding does not have a vector of self intersection $-2$. \\

-\textbf{Theorem 3.6.} Assume $k$ is an algebraically closed field of characteristic $p \neq 2$.
-A K3 surface over $k$, $X$ is a Kummer surface if and only if there exists a primitive embedding of the Kummer lattice into $(X)$.\\
+\textbf{Theorem 2.6.} Assume $k$ is an algebraically closed field of characteristic $p > 2$.
+A K3 surface $X$ over $k$ is a Kummer surface if and only if there exists a primitive embedding of $J$ into $NS(X)$.\\